ildella/pocket-cli/ROADMAP.md

 # Roadmap

+## 11 Dec

+* Yesterday eve started refactoring the auth so that consumer key is added by a proxy server.
+Worked offline.
+* Complete auth proxy server, in prod on Webtask
+* Bug: search before auth hangs the console.
+Need to create a nice setup

 ## 10-onward Dec

-bugs: next/prev broken, need test
+DONE bugs: next/prev broken, need test

 Need to add a serious log, and let low-level components emit errors that will be logged accordingly.
 Log will go to file in prod mode, to stdout in dev mode.
 Need color.
 Is there a logger that provides a cli to see logs with colors, navigate, search etc...?